aeiourun/OSRS-Speedrun-Route/no-authenticator-verbose.md

 	- **[BANK]** All coins, the package, chest key, clay, 2 buckets, all mind and air runes
 	- ![bank](https://i.imgur.com/uWFticx.png)
 - Switch to a non PVP world
-- Walk north to the east lumbridge cow pens
+- Walk north to the east Lumbridge cow pens
+    - **[Split]**

+### Varrock 1
-- Milk a cow
+- Milk a cow in the east Lumbridge cow pens
 - Pick up an egg from the chicken pen to the west of these cow pens

-### Varrock 1
 - Walk north to pick 1 cadava berry and 4 red berries
 - Run to the east varrock enterance
 - Talk to Aubry for RM **[3,retalk]**